mysociety/fixmyblock-wordpress/README.md

     brew install composer

-You can then run `composer install` from inside the `fixmyblock-theme` directory, on the host machine.
+You can then tell Composer to install the latest version of the PHP packages:

+    cd fixmyblock-theme
+    composer update

 ## Dealing with compiled CSS